Manage lineage¶

 Asset.purge()

-method. - The response will include that single process that was purged.
+through which to connect to the tenant. - The response will include that single process that was purged.

 - If you want to confirm the details, you'll need to type-check and then cast the generic